MarekPikula/serenitycode.dev/content/post/2019/09/quartus-sv-gotchas/index.md

 loads of patches, which worked around different incompatibilities.

-This document is currently work in progress since the porting isn't finished yet, but the author wanted to make a catalog of all the little things he stumbled upon for future reference, while working on the code.
+This document is currently work in progress since the porting isn't finished yet, but the author wanted to make a catalogue of all the little things he stumbled upon for future reference, while working on the code.

 I hope that provided examples will make lives easier for those of us, who are